Huniko519/Github-Auto-Follow-Unfollow-View-User-List/README.md

-# Auto Follow & Unfollow by Github Actions for Github users
+# Auto Follows & Unfollows by Github Actions for Github users

 A feature that unfollows all non-followers of the owner and a feature that follows back those who were not being followed by the owner.
 GitHub Action automatically creates or updates Readme with users(unfollowers, unfollowing, followers, followings) list and current user information.